-6. "We Will Focus On More Win-Win Scenarios"
+"We Will Focus On More Win-Win Scenarios"

 arguing is a natural part of relationships, including romantic ones, it's often about how you and your partner argue, and how you resolve your disagreements and arguments.
 "Many times, we run into relationship trouble and friction with our partners because of selfishness," Rabbi Bregman says.
 "Specifically, when we find we are unable to move forward past fights, it's because one or both partners is focused on zero-sum solutions.
 If you want a more harmonious relationship in 2018, seek to move past speed bumps by crafting win-win solutions to your friction."

 "We Will Not Be Passive-Aggressive"

-Dr. Suzana Flores, clinical psychologist and author of Facehooked: How Facebook Affects Our Emotions, Relationships, and Lives, tells Bustle.
+Dr. Suzana Flores, clinical psychologist and author of , tells Bustle.
 "If someone's being passive-aggressive and you ask what's wrong and they're negating it, obviously you two have communication issues.
 The foundation of a good relationship is to be able to talk to someone, about anything and everything.
 The more you can talk to each other, the more likely you'll trust each other and be able to confide in each other, and without being passive-aggressive."
+Facehooked: How Facebook Affects Our Emotions, Relationships, and Lives

 "We Will Have Regular Check-Ins About Our Relationship"

-I encourage couples to check in with each other on a regular basis, typically weekly," Jeffrey Sumber, Psychotherapist and Author of Renew Your Wows: Seven Powerful Tools to Ignite the Spark and Transform Your Relationship, tells Bustle.
+I encourage couples to check in with each other on a regular basis, typically weekly," Jeffrey Sumber, Psychotherapist and Author of , tells Bustle.
 "It's not only an opportunity to see whether things are going amazingly or if someone's struggling, but it's also an opportunity to offer appreciation for one another on a regular basis and express what you each need."
-Sumber also has an exercise, The Check-In Dialogue , that walks you through doing check-ins with each other, whether you decide to do them weekly or monthly.
+Sumber also has an exercise, Renew Your Wows: Seven Powerful Tools to Ignite the Spark and Transform Your Relationship The Check-In Dialogue , that walks you through doing check-ins with each other, whether you decide to do them weekly or monthly.